https-seyhan/Generative-AI/README.md

 <b>    Automated Testing:</b> Generative AI can be used to create test cases and simulate user interactions, aiding developers in identifying potential bugs or issues in their code.

-    Collaborative Coding: Generative AI might facilitate collaborative coding efforts by assisting multiple developers in jointly working on a codebase.
+<b>    Collaborative Coding:</b> Generative AI might facilitate collaborative coding efforts by assisting multiple developers in jointly working on a codebase.
 It could analyze the input from different contributors and generate code that combines their ideas or adheres to certain coding standards.
 ## NLP
 ## Images
 ## Audio